itme/community-server/README.md

 can help you find your way.

-If you are interested in helping out with the development of this server, be sure to have a look at the [📓 developer notes](https://github.com/solid/community-server/wiki/Notes-for-developers) and [🛠️ good first issues](https://github.com/solid/community-server/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).
+If you are interested in helping out with the development of this server,
+[//]: # Update link to point to new documentation folder be sure to have a look at the [📓 developer notes](https://github.com/solid/community-server/wiki/Notes-for-developers) and [🛠️ good first issues](https://github.com/solid/community-server/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).